nelsonjchen/mindflakes.com/content/posts/voip-ms-caller-name-blocker.md

 Then reality did the thing where the one field you want is not the field you get.

 For the PCH-style caller I cared about, the VoIP.ms-provided name showed up as a generic city/state-style value.
 That is not useful enough to block on.
 Meanwhile, T-Mobile Caller ID showed `PCH` for the same number.

+Searching around for `PCH` points pretty quickly at Publishers Clearing House, and also at a lot of scam context.
+[PCH has its own scam-report page][pch-scam-report] saying scammers misuse the PCH name to pretend people won prizes and demand money or personal information.
+The [FTC also has an alert][ftc-pch-impersonators] specifically about PCH impersonators.

 That does not prove T-Mobile and Twilio are using the same database.
 CNAM is messy enough that I do not want to pretend certainty here.
 But it did suggest there was a better name source out there than the one I was getting through VoIP.ms.